chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 In a sense, the Duality Axiom S.1 asserts a type of *"double-surjectivity"* exists between the domain of Words and the co-domain of Sentences.
 In plain language, the Duality Axiom asserts for every Word *α* in the Language **L**, there exists a sentence *ζ* in the Corpus **C**:sub:`L` such that *α* is contained in *ζ*, and for every Sentence *ζ* in the corpus **C**:sub:`L`, there exists a word *α* in the language **L** such that *α* is contained in *ζ*.

 However, there is a key difference between the notion of *surjection* in real analysis and the notion captured in the Duality Axiom S.1.
 Containment is not a strict equality relation.
 By Definition 1.1.6 and Definition 1.1.7, containment reduces to the existence of a mapping between Characters in different Strings.
-Due to the Discovery Axiom W.2, with the exception of Sentences consisting of a Single, a Word is contained in a Sentence but a Sentence is not contained in a Word.
+Due to the Discovery Axiom W.2, with the exception of Sentences consisting of a Single Word, a Word is contained in a Sentence but a Sentence is not contained in a Word.

 More plainly, the Duality Axiom S.1 states a Word cannot exist in a Language without being included in a Sentence of the Corpus, and a Sentence cannot exist in a Corpus without including a Word from the Language.
 This Axiom captures an inextricable duality between the metamathematical concepts of Sentence and Word, and the concepts of Language and Corpus: one cannot exist without implying the existence of the other.
 Words and Sentences do not exist in isolation.
 A Language and its Corpus require one another.